chemouna/AlgorithmsCatalog/README.md

 - Search: A search for a target element begins at the head element in the top list, and proceeds horizontally until the current element is greater than or equal to the target.
 If the current element is equal to the target, it has been found.
- If the current element is greater than the target, or the search reaches the end of the linked list, the procedure is repeated after returning to the previous element and dropping down vertically to the next lower list.
+ If the current element is greater than the target, or the search reaches the end of the linked list, the procedure is repeated after returning to the previous element and dropping down vertically to the next lower list. b

 - Example usage :
   - Skiplist is used in Redis to implement a "sorted set" data type.